pereznetworks/My-Tic-Tac-Toe-Game/README.md

           If only one player name is entered;
           the player name that is blank is played by the computer.

-          When it's the computer player's turn,
+          at beginning of computer's turn
-          a setTimeout of 800 milliseconds is used... so the computer player's player-label activation can occur.
+           a setTimeout of 800 milliseconds is used ... to allow for the activation of computer player's player-label ...

+          after the computer's turn, a 400 millisecond setTimeout is used so that the human player can see the box filled.. before game is over or before it's the humans turn again.

-           This makes it easier for the human player to realize ... that the computer is taking it's turn.
+            While the computer is taking it's turn...

-          While the computer is taking it's turn, mouse-hover and mouse-click events on the Tictactoe boxes... are disabled.
+             the mouse-hover and mouse-click events are disabled ...on the Tictactoe boxes.

              This is so the human player will not click a box by mistake.

-            The mouse-hover and mouse-click events on the Tictactoe boxes` are enabled when it's the human's turn.
+             The mouse-hover and mouse-click event on the Tictactoe boxes are enabled again when it's the human's turn.

           The computer player will play to win... but will also play to bitter end, even if a draw.

            I added both logic and randomness to the computer player.
             The computer will play to win, if possible..
-            The computer will block the human from winning.
+            The computer will try to block the human from winning.
             But the computer will not always respond that same way... to the same scenario.